 Capacity: 25 litres

-For a combi microwave oven, this is a great price.
+For a combination microwave oven, this comes in at a great price.
 The capacity is sufficient for standard use and it provides a handy addition to your oven when entertaining.
-However, convection oven temps are limited.
-For example, you can set it to 140C and 180C but not 160C, which we found restrictive for baking.
-Basic instructions and functionality are clear but we would have liked more information on how to cook different dishes.
+However, the convection oven temperatures are fairly limited.
+For example, you can set it to 140C and 180C but not 160C, which we found restrictive, especially for baking.
+Basic instructions and functionality of the mode are clear, but we would have liked more information on how to cook different dishes – it takes a little bit of guesswork.
+Available in an array of colours, this retro-style microwave is great if you don't want to be restricted to the typical black, white or stainless steel varieties on the market.
+There's also a matching kettle and toaster in some shades, so you can have the full set.

 Electriq Freestanding Microwave